 What kind of work history does Bob have?

-I’m Bob, I wanted to share with you about some of my life long work experiences and why you may want to hire me.
+I’m Bob, I wanted to share with you about some of my life long work experiences in excavation, tree services, stump and land clearing.
+This is why you may want to hire me.

 When I reached the age of 12, I saved enough money to buy a brand new Stihl chain saw and started selling fire wood along the road.
 Back then I could make about $150-200 dollars a cord and it would take me about 4 hours to cut and split.
 That was good money for a 12 year old boy.
 My grandfather went in for open heart surgery, and I was asked to help feed most all the animals on the farm.
 We had about 150 head of cattle at that time and maybe 50 horses.
 I remember loading an old Chevy 4×4 pick up with hay and grain and heading out to the fields every morning to feed all the livestock.
 Around the feed racks was always very muddy so we also had to put the trucks in four wheel drive to get the feed there.
 That was my last year of public school, because every year my family needed my help on the farm.
 Most of the book smarts I have now I taught myself.
 I must have done okay because I married to a school teacher and she is impressed with what I know.